If you are learning scales on guitar, you have probably encountered guitar scale sequence exercises like this:

 These exercise are just two examples of guitar scale sequences you may use on the A minor pentatonic scale.

-The purpose behind these exercises is that the scale gets ingrained in your head, you develop the muscle memory and have a lot of choices from which to use in your guitar solos.
+The purpose behind these exercises is that the scale gets ingrained in your head, that you develop the muscle memory and have a lot of choices from which to use in your guitar solos.

-The reason they were presented in such a boring way to me back then, is that the exercises were only focused on the memory aspect of learning the scale, not the application aspect.
+The reason they were presented in such a boring way to me back then, is that the exercises were only focused on the memory aspect of learning the guitar scale, not the application aspect.

 Yes, I did numerous 1234/2345/3456/4567/ etc. exercises.
 It wasn’t exactly hard work.
 And it was time well spent.